-• preclass society: communal societies with no class divisions

-• precapitalist class society: societies with exploitation based on direct coercion, or what is sometimes called "extraeconomic coercion".
-Slavery, feudalism, tributary exploitation are examples.
+- preclass society: communal societies with no class divisions - precapitalist class society: societies with exploitation based on direct coercion, or what is sometimes called "extraeconomic coercion".
+Slavery, feudalism, tributary exploitation are examples. - capitalist society - post-capitalist nonclass society: this is generally conceived as socialism developing towards communism

-• capitalist society

-• post-capitalist nonclass society: this is generally conceived as socialism developing towards communism economic structures -- slavery, tributary mode of production, feudalism -- and tried to order these into a more fine-grained historical trajectory.
+This means that there are only two transitions that have actually occurred in history, and one that is predicted.
+Some people have tried to subdivide the precapitalist class society into distinct economic structures -- slavery, tributary mode of production, feudalism -- and tried to order these into a more fine-grained historical trajectory.
 Cohen argues that this cannot be sustained.
 While HM may help to explain which type of precapitalist relations of production occur under different material conditions, it does not in fact contain any general abstract claims about the internal sequencing among these various forms.